shushant007/boutique/SOLUTION.md

 - After the cluster is created and adservice was pointed to the image which was not present on the google image hub so i changed the image to use, it was earlier 3.0.1 and i changed it to 0.3.4
 ImagePullBackOff

+- Since the port 7070 was not exposed in the environment resource in cartservice yaml file it was failing, so i added the port there to be exposed .